PythonDecorator/Calculator/README.md

 ## Documentation

-This game was built based on the customtkinter documentation
+This calculator was built based on the customtkinter documentation

 <br />